 On the day of inspection the inspector had the opportunity to meet with three of the four residents who resided in the centre.
 One resident remained at home with family for the duration of the COVID 19 restrictions.
-The residents were very articulate and were enthusiastic about telling the inspector their experiences and views of the service provided in their home.
-They spoke very positively regarding the staff and person in charge who supported them.
-One resident spoke of their experiences as a child when they came to reside in a centre on the campus of the same provider.
-They outlined the differences in the support they receive now as opposed to then and talked about how it had changed for the better.
-They stated that they had 'ups and downs' with the other residents they lived with but overall they were very happy and felt safe in the centre.
-The residents spoke about how difficult they find the lock down but that they understand why they cant go certain places at the moment.
-The residents were well informed around COVID 19, advocacy and rights and felt that there rights were being upheld in the centre.
+The residents spoke very positively regarding the staff and person in charge who supported them.

+The residents were very content in their new home and when asked one resident stated very clearly that they loved their new home.
+This resident had been unhappy where they had resided previously and explained in a very emotive way what it meant to have such a lovely new home but what was most important to them was that they had ' peace and quiet'.
+The residents said they felt safe in the centre and were happy there.

+The residents were well informed around COVID 19, advocacy and rights and they told the inspector that there rights were being upheld in the centre.
 They said they were treated with respect by the staff in the centre and spoke highly of several staff who were supporting them to go for walks and drives.

-One staff member was supporting them to buy and build a chicken coop and they had purchased chickens from a rescue centre, the residents were very excited about this.
-The residents bedrooms were decorated beautifully in line with their personal taste, one resident was excited about ordering sliding wardrobes for their room and the staff informed the inspector that the provider had purchased new furniture and flooring for the sitting room in line with the residents choice.
+The residents bedrooms were decorated beautifully in line with their personal taste, one resident was delighted to have chosen their own colours and where to put family photos and other personal items.